Join our inner circle to get the latest in travel, beauty, style & more !

 Cubic Theatre

-As part of the new Transported by Culture initiative, the new Transport Explorers: A Live Show will open this May half-term at the museum’s very own on-site Cubic Theatre in the heart of Covent Garden.
+As part of the new Transported by Culture initiative, the Transport Explorers: A Live Show runs throughout the holidays at the museum’s very own on-site Cubic Theatre in the heart of Covent Garden.
 A high-energy, hilarious adventure, this comedy features science demos and audience interaction during a 60-minute show that takes kids on a journey through amazing moments in London’s transport history, from world-changing innovation in the 1800s to smart solutions for modern-day transport problems.
-If you can’t make it in May don’t worry as the show will then reopen to run during the school summer holidays.

 The West End